 GLBA Compliance Checklist

 - Get to know the GLBA.
-A deep understanding of how the GLBA functions and how it affects your organization is paramount; It is most advisable to sit down with an expert and review the GLBA in detail first.
-This will allow you to gain a clearer overview of how the GLBA could apply to your corporate operations.
+A deep understanding of how the GLBA functions and how it affects your organization is paramount.
+Sitting down with an expert and reviewing the GLBA is most advisable.
+A compliance expert will provide a clear, accurate, and thorough overview of how the GLBA applies to your corporate operations.

 - Perform a vigorous risk assessment.
-Risk assessment allows you to map out your current situation with respect to GLBA compliance.
-The most efficient way to conduct this is to engage an external experience expert to help you pinpoint the areas where any (potential) GLBA weaknesses are.
+A proper risk assessment allows you to map out your current situation with respect to GLBA compliance.
+The most efficient way to conduct this is to engage an experienced expert to help pinpoint the areas of (potential) GLBA weaknesses.

 - Improve internal controls.
-To achieve this goal, external help makes installing any cybersecurity checks more efficient and effective.
+To achieve this goal, external help makes installing any cybersecurity safeguards more efficient and effective.

 - Manage internal threats.
-Outside threats should be considered first (for example hackers, or cyber criminals), but they are not the only ones.
-Internal staff and employees could even compromise the NPI of your consumers and customers (even by accident).
+Consider outside threats ( hackers, or cyber criminals) first, then internal staff and employees that could — even accidentally — compromise your customer/consumer NPI.
 To prevent this scenario, make sure to conduct a thorough employee recruitment process that filters potential risks and have a continuous employee education program keeping them updated on security practices.

 - Vet your service providers.
-If you engage service providers of any kind for help with your operations, make sure to check if they are GLBA compliant as well.
+If you engage service providers of any kind for help with your operations, make sure to check if they are also GLBA compliant.

 - Disaster Recovery Plan.
-The GLBA mandates that there be an incident response plan in existence.
-Make sure that you have an IT disaster recovery and business continuity plan readily available to be able to show you have thought of everything and have precautions in place to alleviate any issues.
+The GLBA mandates that organizations have an incident response plan in place.
+Ensure that you have an IT disaster recovery and business continuity plan readily available to be able to show you have considered all potential risks and have precautions in place to alleviate any issues.

-- Financial institutions being subjected to a civil penalty, not over $100,000 per violation
+- Financial institutions are subject to a civil penalty, not over $100,000 per violation

 - Directors and Officers are subject to a civil penalty not over $10,000 for each violation in addition to being personally liable for each

-- Both the officers and the institution are subject to fines in accordance with Title 18 of the United States Code or imprisonment for not more than five years
+- Both the officers and the institution are subject to fines under Title 18 of the United States Code or imprisonment for not more than five years

-Still, while focusing on the GLBA itself is obligatory, it is vital to go beyond it.
-Various other federal, state and international laws could apply as well.
-This means that, in addition to statutory requirements, companies could be presented with a need to take additional measures so as to protect their client's data and reduce other risks adequately.
+Still, while focusing on the GLBA itself is obligatory, it is critical to go beyond it.
+Various other federal, state, and international laws could apply as well.
+This means that, in addition to statutory requirements, companies could be required to take additional measures to protect their client's data and reduce other risks effectively.

-Given such levels of convolution, it might be the most prudent call to engage outside help.
-An experienced outside expert counsel, like that of InnReg, might just be the difference your operation needs to maintain a high level of compliance.
+Given GLBA’s layers of complexity, the best strategy might be to engage outside help.
+An experienced outside compliance expert team, like that of InnReg, might be your best solution to efficiently reach and maintain a high level of compliance.